GameFoundry/bsf/Documentation/Manuals/Native/textures.md

 A texture is a @ref bs::Resource "Resource" and can be saved/loaded like any other.
 See the [resource](@ref resources) manual.

 # Core thread textures {#textures_f}
 So far we have only talked about the simulation thread @ref bs::Texture "Texture" but have ignored the core thread @ref bs::TextureCore "TextureCore".
-The functionality between the two is mostly the same, with the major difference being that the core thread version doesn't require a @ref bs::CoreThreadAccessor "CoreAccessor" for access, and you can instead perform operations on it directly.
+The functionality between the two is mostly the same, with the major difference being that the core thread version doesn't have asychronous write/read methods, and those operations are instead performed immediately.

 You can also use @ref bs::TextureCore::lock "TextureCore::lock" and @ref bs::TextureCore::unlock "TextureCore::unlock" to get access to the texture buffer, which allows you to only read/write from/to portions of it, instead of always writing to the entire buffer.